-- → Is there a cost to join the community? - → Is there a selection to become a member? - → Do youngsters have some special benefits they can use as members? - → Do the members feel welcoming to the community? - → Do the members feel that there are promising connections in the community? - → Do the members feel a positive effect/deal flow? - → How do the members connect with each other? - → How do members show their (good) results? - → How often the members help each other with: - o exchange of information/knowledge - o loans or donation of material - o free contribution of skills (helping hand, volunteer involvement) - o exchange of money
+- $\rightarrow$ Is there a cost to join the community? - $\rightarrow$ Is there a selection to become a member? - $\rightarrow$ Do youngsters have some special benefits they can use as members? - $\rightarrow$ Do the members feel welcomed to the community? - $\rightarrow$ Do the members feel that there are promising connections in the community? - $\rightarrow$ Do the members feel a positive effect/deal flow? - → How do the members connect with each other? - $\rightarrow$ How do members show their (good) results? - $\rightarrow$ How often the members help each other with: - exchange of information/knowledge 0 - loans or donation of material 0 - free contribution of skills (helping hand, volunteer 0 involvement) - exchange of money 0

 It can be useful to try to describe what an ideal member experience looks like from the member's point of view.
 First of all, you can think about what can trigger a first contact:

-- → Be greeted friendly?
+$\rightarrow$ Be greeted friendly?

-- → Hear first time about the community and being aware of the advantages and expectations of being a member?
+→ Hear first time about the community and being aware of the advantages and expectations of being a member?

 - → Becoming a member?

 - → Online community?

-- → Etc.
+- $\rightarrow$ Etc.